Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 The same thing can happen on your ecommerce or lead-generation website.
 You think your call to action (CTA) is the logical next choice, but your visitors aren’t quite getting it.

-Let’s look at three field-gathered examples of digital desire path discovery and optimization.
+Let’s look at three field-gathered examples of online desire path discovery and optimization.

 Case Study: Is your path to the sale visible?